Desperately Wanting: Chart performance

 "Desperately Wanting" reached No. 48 on the US Billboard Hot 100, peaking on February 8, 1997.
 The song was most successful on the Billboard Mainstream Rock Tracks chart, where it peaked at No. 10.
-In Canada the single reached No. 13 on both the RPM Top Singles and Alternative 30 charts.
+In Canada the single reached No. 13 on both the RPM 100 Hit Tracks and Alternative 30 charts.
 It also made a brief appearance on the Australian Singles Chart, peaking at No. 83.